 Loss of Key Personnel

-When two companies merge, it is not at all uncommon for key personnel members to leave the company during or after the merger.
-This is especially likely when two companies with clashing corporate cultures merge.
+When companies combine, it is not at all uncommon for key personnel members to leave the company during or after the merger.
+This is especially likely when companies with clashing corporate cultures merge.
 In most vertical mergers, the top few percent of employees are responsible for most of a company’s productivity.
 Loss of these employees can send the new company into a “death spiral” from which recovery might be impossible.

 Are Vertical Mergers Legal?